sjohner/serverless-resume/README.md

 Once you created and deployed your API, you can now test if you can send emails by using the API.

-You can find examples for corresponding curl command on this [Github repository](https://github.com/sjohner/serverless-resume-lab/blob/main/curl-samples.txt)
+You can find examples for corresponding curl command on this [Github repository](curl-samples.txt)

 # Step 8 - Add a contact form to your static website

 Congrats, you are almost done!
 Last thing you need is to enhance the contact form to your static website.

 To make your contact form work, you will need some JavaScript magic which sends the form input to your API.
-You can find a sample JavaScript function [on this Github repository](https://github.com/sjohner/serverless-resume-lab/blob/main/resume-template/assets/js/contact.js).
+You can find a sample JavaScript function [here](darthvader-resume-template/assets/js/contact.js).

 Copy the `contact.js` file to the `asstes/js` folder within your website project.

-For the JavaScript code to work you need to do some minor tweaks in your index.html:
+For the JavaScript code to work you need to do some minor tweaks in your index.html.
+See [here](darthvader-resume-template/index.html) for a complete sample of `index.html`.

 *   Add the path to the script in the scripts section at the end of index.html
-*   Add `onSubmit="JavaScript:sendMessage()" `to the form definition to make sure that submitting the form sends the message
+*   Add `onSubmit="return sendMessage(event)"" `to the form definition to make sure that submitting the form sends the message
+*   Remove `method="post"` from the form definition

 Now that you have a working contact form, upload the newly created JavaScript file and the updated index.html file.

 🥳 Congratulations, you successfully completed this lab!

 # Bonus tasks